sodadata/docs/soda/setup-guide.md

 # Choose a flavor of Soda
 *Last modified on {% last_modified_at %}*

 As a step in the **Get started roadmap**, this guide helps you decide how to set up Soda to best meet your data quality testing and monitoring needs.
-After choosing a flavor of Soda (type of deployment model), access the corresponding [Set up Soda](#next) below.
+After choosing a flavor of Soda (type of deployment model), access the corresponding [Set up Soda](#next) instructions below.
 <br /><br />

 #### Get started roadmap

 1. **Choose a flavor of Soda** 📍 You are here!
-2. Set up Soda
+2. Set up Soda: install, deploy, or invoke
 3. Write SodaCL checks
 4. Run scans, review results
 5. Organize, alert, investigate